rayed/rayed.com/content/posts/2002/06/sun-certified-system-admin-notes.md

 wordpress_id: 11

 ---

-<p>While preparing for SCSA exams I wrote some notes, not very useful for study, but might be useful for quick reference.<br />
+While preparing for SCSA exams I wrote some notes, not very useful for study, but might be useful for quick reference.

-<a href="/wordpress/wp-content/upload/SCSA.html">Sun Certified System Admin Notes</a>.</p>
+<a href="/static/uploads/old/SCSA.html">Sun Certified System Admin Notes</a>